DeveloperCielo/API-3.0/source/english.md

 Among others characteristics, the most highlighted attributes of Cielo e-commerce platform are:

-* No proprietary application: it's not necessary to install application at online store environment in no case.
+* **No proprietary application**: it's not necessary to install application at online store environment in no case.
-* Simplicity: the HTTP protocol is used purely.
+* **Simplicity**: the HTTP protocol is used purely.
-* Testing facility: Cielo's platform offers a Sandbox environment with public access, which allows the developer to create a test account without credential, facilitating and speeding up the start of integration.
+* **Testing facility**: Cielo's platform offers a Sandbox environment with public access, which allows the developer to create a test account without credential, facilitating and speeding up the start of integration.
-* Credential: the handling of client credentials (membership number and access key) travels in the message header of the HTTP request.
+* **Credential**: the handling of client credentials (membership number and access key) travels in the message header of the HTTP request.
-* Security: the information exchange always happens between the Store Server and Cielo, in other words, without the buyer's browser.
+* **Security**: the information exchange always happens between the Store Server and Cielo, in other words, without the buyer's browser.
-* Multiplatform: the integration is realized through the Web Service REST.
+* **Multiplatform**: the integration is realized through the Web Service REST.

 ## Architecture